 When you watch the World Cup, Olympics or SEA Games, it may be tempting to think that the medal winners are simply born talented.
 The reality, however, is that their high performance is built on countless hours of practice and driven by smart training.

 The same applies in the workplace.
-High corporate performers have put in the hours to build crucial experience, and they continually push themselves to
+High corporate performers have put in the hours to build crucial experience, and they continually push themselves to learn and improve.

 If you are keen to up your game at work, here are three ways you can boost your performance by following the lead of elite athletes.